cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/metagenomics/README.md

 As noted in [this file](https://github.com/cwarden45/Bastu_Cat_Genome/blob/master/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/extended_summary.xlsx), there are considerable prokaryotic taxonomy assignments from the SRA.
-Most commonly, those are for "Candidatus Pelagibacter ubique" and "Candidatus Pelagibacter sp.
-HIMB1321", but additional assignments are also made (particuarlly as sequencing depth increases).
+Most commonly, those are for "*Candidatus Pelagibacter ubique*" and "*Candidatus Pelagibacter sp.
+HIMB1321*", but additional assignments are also made (particuarlly as sequencing depth increases).

 So, I have tried to note some different strategies  for metagenomics analysis in order to compare to the SRA (before and after filtering)